jrodl3r/unorderedlist/README.md

 ### Setup

 1. Head over to [UnorderedList.com](http://unorderedlist.com) and create a new list
-2. Install the Chrome Button by clicking the download
+2. Install the Chrome Button by clicking the download link
 3. Setup the Chrome Button by right-clicking and selecting settings
 4. Enter your list title (and optional hotkey)

 You're good to go after that - Just repeat the process on your other devices.

-[UnorderedList.com](http://unorderedlist.com) works without the Chrome Button (If you're not into installing extensions).
+[UnorderedList.com](http://unorderedlist.com) works without the Chrome Button (If you're not into that sort of thing).
 The Chrome Button just expedites the process by doing away with a few extra clicks.

 ### License